 Over the course of our research grant, we have studied how technology shapes and changes the ways individuals, community groups, government and the private sector work together.
 One particular technological development, an augmented reality game developed by Niantic for iOS, emerged over the summer of 2016.
 Pokémon Go raised many questions for our co-applicants, partners and collaborators, and the community at large.

 On Wednesday, October 4th at 9:30 (EST), Geothink.ca hosted its first monthly Geothink&Learn video conference session on the topic of Pokémon Go and augmented reality technology.
 It highlighted Geothink’s unique interdisciplinary perspective and included a myriad of ideas from our faculty and students.
-Catch a recording of this session below.
+(Catch a recording of this session below along with a transcript of the written question and answer session.)

 The convener was Geothink Co-Applicant Pamela Robinson, associate professor in Ryerson University’s School of Urban and Regional Planning and the associate dean for Graduate Studies and Strategic Services.
 Speakers included Geothink Head Renee Sieber, associate professor in McGill University’s Department of Geography and School of Environment; Tenille Brown, adjunct professor and doctoral candidate in the University of Ottawa’s Faculty of Law; Nick Seaver, assistant professor in Tufts University’s Department of Anthropology; and Adriana de Souza e Silva, associate professor at the Department of Communication at North Carolina State University.